 Hey, Steve: I just feel it’s part of their job to share information — not give up the state secrets — with their customers through the media.
 They are running a football team, not the search for Osama Bin Laden.

 Less than two months into Mangini’s tenure as head coach, readers had already identified a ‘personal vendetta’ on the part of Grossi for the coach, and Grossi basically copped to it.
-As far as we can tell, it’s no more complex than that Grossi figured he’d have to work harder to produce columns with Mangini on the job, for whatever reason, no matter if the columns he’d have to work harder to produce would end up being better columns, and no matter if the procedure would (theoretically, anyway, as it turns out) be better for his employer and the Browns franchise.
+As far as I can tell, it’s no more complex than that Grossi figured he’d have to work harder to produce columns with Mangini on the job, for whatever reason, no matter if the columns he’d have to work harder to produce would end up being better columns, and no matter if the procedure would be better for his employer and the Browns franchise.

-Reasonable people can disagree about Grossi’s impact on Mangini’s tenure in Cleveland, about the role of the press, the importance of the reporters representing the people of Cleveland in the Browns facilities every day, about the importance of tone, how the town’s view of the Browns impacts the Browns themselves, and about what we lose when a leading reporter’s grudge infects all of it.
-The point here is that nobody should have to worry about these questions to the degree we do in Cleveland with Grossi on the beat.
-No head coach should have to start with any team’s press the way Eric Mangini had to start with the Browns’ and Grossi here.
-The whole thing is a complete embarrassment.
+Folks close to the situation will say that Mangini could have been better in dealing with the press (and his players) at the start, including Mangini himself, whom everyone agrees had been making significant improvement on that front in his second year in Cleveland.
+And of course, reasonable people can disagree about Grossi’s impact on Mangini’s tenure in Cleveland, about the role of the press, the importance of the reporters representing the people of Cleveland in the Browns facilities every day, about the importance of tone, how the town’s view of the Browns impacts the Browns themselves, and about what we lose when a leading reporter’s grudge infects all of it.